niklasfyi/niklasdotfyi/README.md

 | ogImage                | This is an optional property.
 An OG Image will be generated automatically for every post where this property **isn't** provided.
 If you would like to create your own for a specific post, include this property and a link to your image, the theme will then skip automatically generating one.            |
 | draft                  | This is an optional property as it is set to false by default in the schema.
 By adding true, the post will be filtered out of the production build in a number of places, inc. getAllPosts() calls, og-images, rss feeds, and generated page[s].
 You can view an example in `src/content/post/draft-post.md` |

-## Pagefind search

-This integration brings a static search feature for searching blog posts.
-In its current form, pagefind only works once the site has been built.
-This theme adds a postbuild script that should be run after Astro has built the site.
-You can preview locally by running both build && postbuild.

-Search results only includes blog posts.
-If you would like to include other/all your pages, remove/re-locate the attribute `data-pagefind-body` to the article tag found in `src/layouts/BlogPost.astro`.

-It also allows you to filter posts by tags added in the frontmatter of blog posts.
-If you would rather remove this, remove the data attribute `data-pagefind-filter="tag"` from the link in `src/components/blog/Hero.astro`.

-Note the current build will display a warning in the console, you can follow this issue [here](https://github.com/CloudCannon/pagefind/issues/290)

-If you would rather not include this integration, simply remove the component `src/components/Search.astro`, and uninstall both `@pagefind/default-ui` & `pagefind` from package.json.
-You will also need to remove the postbuild script from here as well.

 ## Analytics

 You may want to track the number of visitors you receive to your blog/website in order to understand trends and popular posts/pages you've created.
 There are a number of providers out there one could use, including web hosts such as [vercel](https://vercel.com/analytics), [netlify](https://www.netlify.com/products/analytics/), and [cloudflare](https://www.cloudflare.com/web-analytics/).